 If you notice there is a haze on your tiled surfaces after a bathroom renovation, it is not a thick layer of soap scum.
 The most likely case scenario, it is a grout haze that resulted after a tile installation, when the entire surface ended up being covered with grout.
 Thus, if you have not cleared the excess, what remains will eventually dry out forming grout.
-Thus, this grout haze is not quite so simple to wipe up.
+This grout haze is not quite so simple to wipe up.
 Keep reading this article and see how you can get rid of grout haze by using only natural ingredients in a perfect DIY grout cleaner.
 Check it out!

 For this DIY grout cleaner to work, first off, you will need the following supplies: